wavebreaker-lucas/esg_gp_be/README-checklist.md

 - **WEIGHTED**: Each item has a configurable weight
 - **CUSTOM**: Custom formula (implemented in extension)

+### Planned Change: Exclude NA from Compliance Percentage Calculation

+> **Planned (not yet implemented):**
+>
+> The compliance percentage calculation will be updated so that items marked as 'NA' (not applicable) are excluded from the denominator.
+This means compliance will be calculated as:
+>
+>     compliance_percentage = (YES responses) / (Total items - NA responses) * 100
+>
+> This change will ensure that organizations are not penalized for checklist items that do not apply to them.
+The ESG rating and all compliance statistics will be based only on applicable items (YES/NO), not on NA or unanswered items.
+This is currently under review and will be implemented after client approval.

 ## AI Report Generation

 The system provides AI-powered report generation that analyzes checklist responses across all three ESG dimensions (Environmental, Social, and Governance) and provides detailed insights and recommendations in a comprehensive report.
 The report content is returned in a structured JSON format, allowing for flexible presentation on the frontend.